pyli2019/516x-pli/README.md

 Weather forecast is essential in modern society.
 People acquire weather information every day and everywhere to make plans on traveling and events.
 Weather forecasting helps people be prepared when a storm comes.
 In Iowa and some other agricultural states, weather is also significant in agricultural production, plotting time, spraying time, and harvest time, all determined by weather.

-This program aims at predicting weather information, including but not limited to temperature, relative humidity, “feels like” temperature, wind speed, precipitation, and visibility, on an hourly basis.
-At a given time, the next hour’s weather is predicted using the weather data that is 0 - 5 hours prior to that time.
+This program aims at predicting the weather in Ames, including but not limited to temperature, relative humidity, “feels like” temperature, wind speed, precipitation, and visibility, on an hourly basis.

 ### Data Description